C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 Check in the LOG file if all tests passed.

 #### Test on GPU
 If all tests are validating on CPU, the next step is to test on GPU.
 Follow the same steps as for CPU and run nproma and mpi test.
-Again, check in the LOG file if all tests passed before going over to the next step.
+Again, check in the LOG file to see if all tests passed before proceeding to the next step.

-To ensure that running on GPU gives basically the same results as running on CPU.
-Therefore, please follow the instructions in [Validating with probtest without buildbot references (Generating tolerances for non standard tests) :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Validating-with-probtest-without-buildbot-references-(Generating-tolerances-for-non-standard-tests)){:target="_blank"}).
+To ensure that running on GPU gives essentially the same results as running on CPU, please follow the instructions in [Validating with probtest without buildbot references (Generating tolerances for non standard tests) :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Validating-with-probtest-without-buildbot-references-(Generating-tolerances-for-non-standard-tests)){:target="_blank"}).
 If probtest validates, you can change the `checksuite_modes` to `'t'` and everything is set for activating the test in a CI pipeline.

 ### 1.3 Activate Test in a CI Pipeline
 If you followed the steps above in [1.2 Local testing](large_use_cases.md#12-local-testing), everything is set to activate the test in a CI pipeline.
 Therefore, push your changes to a branch on icon-nwp and open a merge request.
 Then follow the instructions in [Member selection for generating probtest tolerances :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Member-selection-for-generating-probtest-tolerances){:target="_blank"} for adding tolerances and references as well as best members for generating them to the CI pipeline.

 ### 1.4 Small Test Case with ICON-EXCLAIM
 Now it is time to switch to ICON-EXCLAIM, which binds ICON-NWP with modules rewritten in GT4PY, so that we can test the code path in those as well.
-To that purpose, simply take the small scale test case generated above and replace the icon executable by the relevant one.
+To that purpose, simply take the small scale test case generated above and replace the ICON executable by the relevant one.

 !!! note "ICON-EXCLAIM CI"